roy705051/Airport-Portal/README.md

 #Home page

-This page helps us to search from where the person want to get flight and what time and where they want to go.
+In this page we will be collecting the necessary inputs from our users to show them the respective flight schedules according to their inputs.

 Screen Shot :